Social Media Recruiting

 LinkedIn has become a powerful tool for employers to brand themselves and attract the right candidates.
 With over 850 million users and a focus on professional networking, it is the go-to platform for employers to showcase their company culture and what it is like to work for them (and with them, too).

-Elevating your employer branding on LinkedIn can help your reputation as a brand and an employer, which, in turn, will attract top talent who shares the same brand values.
+Elevating your LinkedIn employer branding can help your reputation as a brand and an employer, which, in turn, will attract top talent who shares the same brand values.

 For great employer branding, LinkedIn should be used to its fullest potential.
 We’re going to teach you everything you need to know to build a powerful brand image on LinkedIn plus share some of the best employer branding examples.

 Ready?
 Let’s get started.

 Employer branding on LinkedIn refers to the process of building and promoting a positive company image, reputation, and narrative on LinkedIn.
 This involves creating and sharing content that showcases the company’s culture, values, recruitment style, and achievements to attract top talent.

 By sharing this content, it will give potential employees an opportunity to see what it’s like working for your company.
 Ideally, they will love what they see and will apply to an open position.

 A powerful brand isn’t born overnight — it takes time and dedication.
 But you can speed up the process by identifying your unique employer value proposition, or EVP (e.g., the value a company can offer a potential employee).